elaa0505/chaquopy_getting_started/getting_started/python_activity/04_update_configuration.rst

 Update Configuration
 ====================

-Now that our activity is set up, we have to make some adjustments to various configuration files.
+Now that the activity is set up, we have to make some adjustments to various configuration files.

 ---------------------------------------------------------------------------------------------------